By accessing this site, you agree to be bound by the Terms and Conditions for

 Returned Check Notice - If payment of your check is refused due to insufficient funds (including uncollected funds) or because you have no account at that bank, we will electronically debit your bank account for the amount of the check.
 Additionally, if payment of your check is refused, your bank account will be charged a processing fee in the maximum amount allowed by state law each time your check is presented for payment.

-Social Security # Collection - Under the authority of GS 132-1.10 the City of Winston-Salem requests that you voluntarily provide your social security number as part of your application for service.
+Social Security # Collection - Under the authority of GS 132-1.10 the City of Winston-Salem requests that you provide your social security number as part of your application for service.
 The City may use your social security number to check credit worthiness for purposes of determining the amount of a required deposit.
 It may also be released to the State of North Carolina for use in the Debt Set-off program or other governmental agencies, and to private debt collection agencies in the event of a delinquent balance.
 Additionally, the social security number will be used to verify identity which will reduce or identify fraudulent utility accounts.

 If you decide not to provide your social security number as part of your application, you will still be provided utility services; however, you will be required to pay a deposit.